-TUC games follow USAU (formerly UPA) 11th Edition Rules, with a few exceptions.
+TUC games follow USAU 2022-2023 Official Rules of Ultimate, with a few exceptions.
 Time permitting (time caps are in place in some games), all TUC games are to 17 points (as opposed to USAU rules which are to 15 points).
 You must win by 2 or first to 19 if necessary.
 Furthermore, each team is allowed 2 timeouts per game in TUC Summer League and there is no overtime or universe point timeouts (as opposed to USAU rules which allow a timeout for overtime).
 NO timeout can be called with less than 5 minutes remaining in the game.
 If a timeout is called during this period the offending team will charge a turnover and lose possession of the disc.

 Also, beginning in 2013 the USAU implemented a new 'Contact Rule' which was experimental at the time, but has more formally been adopted by USAU and Ultimate Canada.
 The Contact Rule is considered a formal rule for TUC league: